 These studies suggest that splints may be very helpful for decreasing pain and improving movement for symptoms that are related to an injury or condition.

-Check out our ebook on how to treat your finger problem with an Oval-8 Finger Splint?
+Learn how to treat your finger problem with an Oval-8 Finger Splint?
 Download our ebook

 #2 – Using a splint or brace will make me weaker and make my joints stiff